MiguelCamarenaAlfaro/MiguelCamarenaAlfaro/README.md

 # Hello, I'm Miguel
 <a href="https://linkedin.com/in/miguelcamarena27"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a current cybersecurity student on track to graduate from Waldorf University in 2025 with a Bachelor's Degree in Cybersecurity and Information Technology.
+I am inquisitive, critical, and strive to learn and grow every day.
+I obtained a Google Cybersecurity Professional Certificate from Coursera in Februrary 2024 and later a CompTIA Security+ certification March of 2024.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey and education in customer care, information technology, and cybersecurity has instilled in me a passion to transition into a role in the cybersecurity lanscape.
+I am primarily seeking a role as a Security Operations Center Analyst Level 1.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]